SingaporeMotherhood | Baby & Toddler

 Furthermore, it is also an offence if your employer dismisses you while you’re on your rightful maternity leave.
 So do make the most of your maternity leave entitlements and spend more valuable time with Baby without worrying that your job is at stake.

-(See also: *NEW* Baby Support Grant + More Benefits and Subsidies for Parents (2021 Update))
+(See also: Baby Support Grant + More Benefits and Subsidies for Parents)

-By the way, you are only eligible for the abovementioned parenting leave schemes if your child is a Singapore citizen, and for GPPL, if the father is legally married to the child’s mother.
-If you’re self-employed, you can apply for your entitlements at www.profamilyleave.gov.sg.
-Find more details on maternity leave and paternity leave schemes in Singapore at www.madeforfamilies.gov.sg.
+By the way, you are only eligible for the abovementioned parental leave schemes if your child is a Singapore citizen, and for GPPL, if the father is legally married to the child’s mother.
+If you’re self-employed, you can apply for your entitlements at profamilyleave.msf.gov.sg.
+Find more details on maternity leave and paternity leave schemes in Singapore at madeforfamilies.gov.sg.

 All content from this article, including images, cannot be reproduced without credits or written permission from SingaporeMotherhood.

-Do You Know Your Maternity Leave and Paternity Leave Entitlements?
+Parental Leave Schemes in 2025: Do You Know Your New Maternity & Paternity Leave Entitlements?